Forge-Media/GameStatus/README.md

 Copyright (c) Forge Gaming Network 2015

-GameStatus v2, is a simple but effect script which you can use to display the status of a multiple game servers.
+GameStatus v2, is a simple but effective script which you can use to display the status of a multiple game servers.
 The script simply needs to be called at intervals you can set.

 What is GameStatus v2
 -----------------